actions-marketplace-validations/tuktukvlad_lighthouse-ci-action/README.md

 ## Authentication

-Authentication is done with private app credentials.
+Authentication is done with private app credentials with scopes `write_themes, read_products`.
 The same ones you'd use with [Theme Kit](https://shopify.dev/tools/theme-kit/getting-started#step-2-generate-api-credentials).

 You will need to provide the `app_id`, `app_password` and `store` as parameters to the GitHub action.
 It is recommended to set these as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-environment) on your repo.